-Structural Insulated Panels or SIP Construction
+Structural Insulated Panel (SIP) Construction

 In the story of the three little pigs, the first two brothers were interested in building their homes quickly, so they could get on with enjoying life.
 Too bad they didn’t look into building with Structural Insulated Panels (SIPs – High-quality foam core panels that are strong, energy-efficient, and suitable for many residential and commercial building applications).
 That big, bad wolf would have had to look elsewhere for dinner!